Mikaela/mikaela.github.io/articles/guides/GPG/Enigmail.html.md

 # What do you need

 This depends on your OS.
-You should also read my previous guides about GPG and Icedove / Thunderbird.
+You should also read my previous guides about [GPG] and Icedove / Thunderbird.

+[GPG]:GPG.html

 ## Debian based distributins